iqfareez/MCTE-4327-Software-Engineering/README.md

 - **XML (eXtensible Markup Language):** A markup language that defines a set of rules for encoding documents.
 XML serialization is commonly used for storing and exchanging structured data, especially when compatibility and extensibility are important.

   In C#, you can use `XmlSerializer` from `System.Xml.Serialization` namespace to serialize and deserialize XML files.
 For example code, see [here](https://github.com/iqfareez/MCTE-4327-Software-Engineering/blob/c6bfc4d80b98a9c87cfeacd2cb86cb67854e2ea1/ConsoleApp-Serialization/SerializeApp/Program.cs#L26)

+**Final Exam Question** S2 2022/2023

+> Question: Compare JSON and binary serialization formats and give one example scenarios where each of these formats are desired to be used
+>
+> Answer: JSON is a human-readable and widely supported text-based serialization format.
+In contrast, binary serialization formats offer a more compact and efficient representation of data, making them suitable for resource-constrained environments and high-performance systems that require faster parsing and reduced storage and bandwidth usage.
+Choosing between JSON and binary formats depends on the specific use case: JSON is preferred for readability and web-related scenarios, while binary formats excel in efficiency and performance-critical applications.

 ### Serial Port